PFGNet: A Fully Convolutional Frequency-Guided Peripheral Gating Network for Efficient Spatiotemporal Predictive Learning: Existence and Optimality of Ring-Shaped Pass Band

 In PFGNet, we learn a per-channel $\beta$ in each branch and share it across spatial locations via backpropagation.
 Since local spectral content varies across pixels, such as motion versus static regions, pixel-wise softmax fusion enables spatially varying optimal denoising, while the channel-wise $\beta$ provides learnable center suppression, outperforming any fixed global suppression.
-Moreover, subtracting $\beta H_S$ is beneficial: there exists a ring-shaped filter $H_L - \beta^\star H_S$ that strictly outperforms the plain large-kernel filter $H_L$.
+Moreover, subtracting $\beta H_S$ can be beneficial: by Lemma~1, there exists a coefficient $\hat{\beta} \neq 0$ such that the filter $H_L - \hat{\beta} H_S$ achieves a strictly higher SNR than the plain large-kernel filter $H_L$.

 This is empirically corroborated in Figure~\ref{fig:beta}.
 On Moving MNIST, learned channel-wise $\tanh(\beta)$ values are symmetrically distributed around zero across all branches ($K{=}9,15,31$), with significant mass at $\pm 1$, indicating that both enhancement and suppression of peripheral responses are utilized to model simple digit motion.
 On TaxiBJ, a complex traffic dataset, $\tanh(\beta)$ is centered at zero with reduced variance for larger kernels, reflecting balanced and mild center modulation to preserve rich mid-frequency flow patterns.
-Notably, the symmetric usage of positive and negative $\beta$ on Moving MNIST and the near-zero mean on TaxiBJ align precisely with our SNR maximization framework: the optimal $\beta^\star$ adapts in sign and magnitude to local spectral statistics at the channel level, validating that pixel-wise softmax gating together with channel-wise suppression is necessary for maximal denoising performance.
+Notably, the symmetric usage of positive and negative $\beta$ on Moving MNIST and the near-zero mean on TaxiBJ are consistent with our SNR analysis: the learned channel-wise $\beta$ adapts in sign and magnitude to local spectral statistics, supporting the view that pixel-wise softmax gating together with channel-wise suppression improves denoising flexibility in practice.